Looking after your tyres

 Tyres are crucially important on a motorbike.
 They need checking regularly and proper maintenance to keep them in top shape.

-Your life depends on the tyres of your motorcycle.
+You life depends on the performance of the tyres on your motorcycle.
 Poor grip or a puncture on four wheels are nothing compared to the dramas you’ll have on just two.
-So, paying the utmost attention to tyres makes sense.
+So paying the utmost attention to tyres makes sense.

-Check your tyre pressures at least once a week and, when you do, give the tyre even closer scrutiny.
+Check your tyre pressures at least once a week (see below for more information on pressures) and, when you do, give the tyre even closer scrutiny.
 Look for any signs of cracking on the sidewalls or abnormal wear on the tread.

 The legal minimum tread depth is 1.5mm in all the ‘principal grooves’ around the entire circumference of the tyre.
 ‘Principal grooves’ are the ones that have a tread depth indicator in them: these are the thin ‘flaps’ of rubber that sit crosswise in the groove and they are 1.5mm in height.
 Measure tread depth with a gauge or a steel ruler and make sure you do it at several places around the circumference.